S e e w a l d' s A r t G a l l e r y

 Brit Christofferson, advanced photographer,

-"I thought it (the class) was great and very individual to each person.
+"I thought the class was great and very individual to each person.
 There was much input on current work and improving what is already shot!
 Cropping aides are invaluable- I'm re-infused with excitement about my existing work..."

 "...I feel I received more than my moneys worth!"